Table of Contents[Hide][Show]

-Hiking has a long laundry list of health benefits — from lowering blood pressure, to building strength and bone density.
+Hiking offers a long list of health benefits — from lowering blood pressure, to building strength and bone density.
 Hiking helps us sleep better.
 Recent studies also show that hiking has mental health benefits.
 Being in nature lowers stress levels, boosts our mood and makes us happier.
-Time spent in nature also boosts attention spans and creative problem-solving skills.
+Time spent exploring nature also boosts attention spans and creative problem-solving skills.

 When I am feeling stressed or having difficulty working through a problem, the first thing I will do is head out the door for a walk, run or hike and it always works.
 I return either with the problem solved or having put the situation into perspective.
 Some of my most creative ideas have developed while out in nature when I’ve taken a break from the computer and screen.